Nutritional Remedies for the Heart

 This leaflet is based on the work of the American cardiologist, Stephen Sinatra who has made some important breakthroughs in the treatment of heart disease using nutritional remedies.
 He regularly gives talks to other cardiologists regarding this approach.
 In his book the Sinatra Solution, he describes many almost miraculous cures using his key nutrients – what he calls his awesome foursome.
 The book also contains some complex biochemistry, the results of many scientific and medical studies and some amazing case histories.
 In my experience few cardiologist are aware of these studies.

 Most pharmaceutical drugs used in heart disease work by blocking enzymes.
 This has its uses but what the body ideally needs is the right nutrients so that healing can take place.
 The heart needs more energy that any other organ.
 Energy is normally produced within the cells in specialised units called mitochondria.
 If these are not working properly then no amount of drugs or surgery can put you right.
 Dr Sinatra’s remedies are aimed directly at the mitochondria helping them work more efficiently.
 As all cells need mitochondria to produce energy, this approach will not only benefit the heart but will benefit every cell in the body.

-How the Mitochondria Work (this is an oversimplification)
+How the Mitochondria Work (an oversimplification)